Last Updated on April 28, 2023

 Factors that Impact the Price of a Pomeranian

-Despite the Pomeranian only coming in one size, this also factors into the price.
+Despite the Pomeranian only coming in one size, this also factors into its cost.
 Some breeders sell the runts of a litter as Teacup Pomeranians.

 You can expect to pay at least $2,500 for a Teacup Pomeranian.